 Let’s kick things off with a look at Street Fighter 2, a masterpiece which has stood the test of time.
 The game is still hugely popular and has received numerous re-releases across virtually every platform going.

 Street Fighter 2, the World Warrior.
-It is a one on one competitive fighter which took the arcades by storm back in 1991.
-Is has 8 playable characters to choose from, each with their own story, fighting style and special moves.
-This means there is very much a strategy when you are up against each character.
+It is a one-on-one competitive fighter which took the arcades by storm back in 1991.
+It has 8 playable characters to choose from, each with its own story, fighting style and special moves.
+This means there is very much of a strategy when you are up against each character.

-My first experience of street fighter 2 was in the summer of 1992.
-A small independent game store had bought in a World Warrior arcade machine.
+My first experience with street fighter 2 was in the summer of 1992.
+A small independent game store had bought a World Warrior arcade machine.
 I conveniently passed this every day to and from school, which proved to be quite expensive!

 Soon enough, it was announced that street fighter 2 was being released on the SNES.
 This created a huge buzz among gamers, many of those who did not have a SNES buying one especially.

 The SNES version launched across Europe in December 1992.
 With a release price of around £60-£70, this was out of reach for your average gamer back then.
 Many still owned 8-bit machines and were accustomed to paying £9.99 for a bigger title and often £1.99 for budget games.

 We’ll be covering 4 versions of the game on 8-bit systems.
 The Commodore 64, ZX Spectrum, Game Boy and Master System versions.
 Although the latter two versions appeared much later than the original SNES version.
 The Brazilian Master System conversion was launched in 1997.
 (Since the Master System was still hugely popular in Brazil), is worth a look if anything from a technical standpoint.